00lhagen/Urban-Heat-Islands/README.md

 ### 1. Preparation

-Fork and clone the repository to your computer.
-Download the [data](https://heibox.uni-heidelberg.de/d/bc815a4d7cdb4a23bc25/).
+Download the data from the [heiBOX](https://heibox.uni-heidelberg.de/d/bc815a4d7cdb4a23bc25/).

 It contains the following files: